zoomlogo/flax/docs/Introduction.md

 Links are atoms, or group of atoms processed by quicks.

 ### Chains
-Chains are a sequence of atoms.
+Chains are a sequence of links.
 Chains can be called niladically, monadically or dyadically.

 Certain rules are followed when chains are processed.